atet/ggj2024/README.md

 The following multiplayer test is leveraging the Colyseus multiplayer tutorial below but instead of having the server (Colyseus web server) and client (Phaser game engine) programs running locally on the same computer, we will have the server actually be on a separate computer (can be a cloud instance or just another computer in your network at home).

-You can find the original tutorial that installs everything on your local computer at: https://github.com/colyseus/tutorial-phaser

 [![.img/fig1_architecture.png](.img/fig1_architecture.png)](#nolink)

 As seen above with multiple client computers connecting to a single server, we will: